Capacity: 10,673 (all seated)

 For a number of games the Ormond Stand serves as a 'mixed' family stand which is open to both home and away supporters with young families.
 On occassions when the Ormond Stand is not available to away fans, then Family Tickets can be purchased for the relevant away stand.

-If you require hotel accommodation in Perth, then first try a hotel booking service provided by Late Rooms.
+If you require hotel accommodation in Perth then first try a hotel booking service provided by Booking.com.
 They offer all types of accommodation to suit all tastes and pockets from; Budget Hotels, Traditional Bed & Breakfast establishments to Five Star Hotels and Serviced Apartments.
 Plus their booking system is straightforward and easy to use.
-Yes this site will earn a small commission if you book through them, but it will go to help with the running costs of keeping the Guide going.
-The Hotels listing also includes details of how far away the accommodation is located from the centre of Perth.
+Yes this site will earn a small commission if you book through them, but it will help towards the running costs of keeping this Guide going.

 From The South: